mokuda2/senioryearreflection/_posts/2023-03-03-Opposites-versus-Complements.md

 "No, keep going!
 I'm so happy!"

-So I did.  “… I thought things were going to work out with him, but then he told me he wasn’t interested in me, and I found out that he’s back on dating apps,” I said when I talked about Connor.
+So I did.  “...I thought things were going to work out with him, but then he told me he wasn’t interested in me, and I found out that he’s back on dating apps,” I said when I talked about Connor.

 “Aw, that’s really sad,” Cadee empathized.